Thanksgiving Cactus: Grow And Care Guide

 How To Get Thanksgiving Cactus To Bloom

-Holiday cactus are short day plants, which means that they need long hours of darkness for 6 weeks in order to set their buds.
+Holiday cactus are short day plants, which means that they need long hours of darkness and shorter daylight hours for 6 weeks in order to set their buds.

 These cooler temperatures and longer hours of complete darkness are essential for getting a Thanksgiving cactus to bloom.
-Around 15 hours of dark is needed and you may need to “trick” your plant with artificial darkness to get it to set buds.
+They need 12-15 hours of darkness.
+You may need to “trick” your plant with artificial darkness to get it to set buds.

 You can also try setting your cactus outside in early fall when temperatures hover around 55 degrees and longer nights set in.